malabikas/AML-Fall-2019/README.md

 ## Experiment
 In this experiment we will be comparing performance of Attention based models with other base line models for Answer selection.

-Baselines which are considered are WordCnt; WgtWordCnt; CNN-Cnt (the state-of-theart system): combination of CNN with WordCnt and WgtWordCnt.
-Apart from the baselines considered, we have also taken into account A-LSTM.
+For baselines we have considered methods like WordCnt; WgtWordCnt; CNN-Cnt (the state-of-theart system): combination of CNN with WordCnt and WgtWordCnt.
+Apart from the baselines considered, we have also taken into account A-LSTM and have referred to their benchmark values directly from the paper.
 The models which we are replicating are Bi-CNN, ABCNN1, ABCNN2, ABCNN3.

 For every models we have used 2 types of classifiers, Linear Regression and Support Vector Machines along with Adam as optimizer to further improve the results.